How to Get a Teaching Credential in California

 Teaching is a challenging field with even greater rewards.
 You have the opportunity to support and inspire your students, making a significant impact on their lives.
 The teaching credential programs at Holy Names University provide the knowledge, skills, and perspectives to help you become a successful classroom teacher.

 You’ll learn strategies to teach and connect with students from faculty with extensive experience in local public schools.
 They’ll serve as your academic advisors, field supervisors, and mentors to help you reach your full potential.
+Learn more about life at HNU & everything you will love about our university in Oakland, California!

 The HNU community celebrates diversity and prides itself on providing an inclusive environment for students from all walks of life.
 Submit your application for our liberal studies or teaching credential programs today!